open-mmlab/mmdetection/docs/tutorials/1_exist_data_model.md

-# Tutorial 1: Inference, testing and training with predefined models and standard datasets
+# Tutorial 1: Inference, testing, and training with predefined models and standard datasets

 Welcome to MMDetection's tutorial.

-MMDetection provides hundreds of predefined and pre-trained detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)), and supports multiple standard datasets, including Pascal VOC, COCO, CityScapes, LVIS, etc. This tutorial will show how to perform common tasks on these pre-trained models and standard datasets, including :
+MMDetection provides hundreds of predefined and pretrained detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)), and supports multiple standard datasets, including Pascal VOC, COCO, CityScapes, LVIS, etc. This tutorial will show how to perform common tasks on these pretrained models and standard datasets, including:

 - Use existing models to inference on given images.
-- Test pre-trained models on standard datasets.
+- Test pretrained models on standard datasets.
 - Train predefined models on standard datasets.

-## Inference with pre-trained models
+## Inference with pretrained models

 By inference, we mean using trained models to detect objects on images.
-In MMDetection, the model structure is defined by a python [configuration file]() and pre-trained model parameters are save in a Pytorch checkpoint file, usually with `.pth` extension name .
+In MMDetection, the model structure is defined by a python [configuration file]() and pretrained model parameters are save in a Pytorch checkpoint file, usually with `.pth` extension name .

 To start with, we recommend [Faster RCNN](https://github.com/open-mmlab/mmdetection/tree/master/configs/faster_rcnn) with this [configuration](https://github.com/open-mmlab/mmdetection/blob/master/configs/faster_rcnn/faster_rcnn_r50_fpn_1x_coco.py) and this [checkpoints](http://download.openmmlab.com/mmdetection/v2.0/faster_rcnn/faster_rcnn_r50_fpn_1x_coco/faster_rcnn_r50_fpn_1x_coco_20200130-047c8118.pth).
 It is recommended to save the parameter to `checkpoint_file` directory.